 Longer lasting — The improved battery life is another plus.
 The Apple Watch Ultra will last up to 36 hours with average use, according to Apple, with the option to go a full 60 hours between charges thanks to a new low-power mode in watchOS 9.
 Obviously, the number will need to be tested, and will most likely vary (the new dual-frequency GPS on the Ultra will probably be a power suck).
 But if those numbers hold up, that’s a significant amount of time to be away from your phone.

 Complications and customizations — Besides the new low-power mode watchOS 9 will enable, Apple’s smartwatch software update seems to be all about fitness improvements and bulking up the interface.
 Notifications in watchOS 9 behave a lot more as they do on the iPhone, acting more like drop-down bubbles than fullscreen alerts.
 Apple is also making more Apple Watch apps fully featured — you’ll be able to make calendar events, for example.
 One imagines other apps will get the same treatment down the road.

 The Ultra itself is customizable beyond its straps, too.
 The watch comes with an orange “Action Button” you can set to do a variety of functions on the Apple Watch, from dropping a compass waypoint to starting a set workout.
 Probably one of the more prominent examples of hardware customization Apple offers.

 As a Garmin competitor, the Apple Watch Ultra is for a very specific audience, but it's the first sign Apple is returning to the idea that its smartwatch should be able to do more than just track your vitals and display information from your iPhone.
-It might not be able to be set up without an iPhone or be its complete replacement yet, but it’s one step closer and on its way to doing a lot more.
+You still need an iPhone to set up the Apple Watch Ultra, but the big smartwatch is a major step toward a future where you might not have a brick in your pocket.